bluetoothStrawberry/zombmap/README.md

 - Running
   ```
   # From attacker, using printer as zombie,, scanning --> webserver
   # it will take long.
-I was a  bit scary or running this slowly(I'm using python)
+I was a  bit scared or running this slowly(I'm using python)
   # So I tried to make even slower by adding sleep(wait_time)
     root@debian:~# ./main.py